For students interested in…

 The history of language

 LING 4130 – Introduction to Historical Linguistics (fulfills HF, prerequisite: LING foundations course) - Historical linguistics is about how and why languages change.
+This course is a hands-on introduction to historical linguistics.
+Students learn not only the fundamental contents and methods of historical linguistics, but also how to do historical linguistics by working through exercise involving a variety of languages.
+Meets with LING 6130.

 Language, culture & society